bitdocs/bitdocs-code/docs/output-ls.md

 ![LED Bit](https://i.pinimg.com/originals/1a/c9/0c/1ac90c53588f45e317c4865428f3ded2.jpg)

 This bit will light up green when it recieves power.
-Like the [buzzer](#buzzer), it also is very simple.

 ### Other Info

-* You can use the [dimmer](/placeholder) or [slide dimmer](/placeholder) bits to control the intensity of the LED type bits.
+* You can use the [dimmer](/input-sw/#dimmer) or [slide dimmer](/input-sw/#slide-dimmer) bits to control the intensity of the LED bits.
-* The [light sensor](/placeholder) bit can be activated by any bit that produces light, including all LED type bits.
+* The [light sensor](/input-se/#light-sensor) bit can be activated by any bit that produces light, including all LED bits.

 ## Long LED